colin-fraser/CanonicalForms/tests/testthat/_snaps/checks.md

       failed check

       Additional info:
+      x a
         Column is not a factor variable

 ---